 But it’s going to be a tough fight for Mx.
 Kidman considering the amount of other contenders there are.
 I’d dare say that winning the primary will be easier than winning the general election.
 Thus far, current speaker of the Maine House of Representatives Sara Gideon, businessman Daniel Kleban, former Maine House speaker Hannah Pingree, 2018 US senate nominee Zak Ringelstein, and activist, former Maine Women’s Lobby direct and 2018 gubernatorial candidate Betsy Sweet have expressed interest in running but have not filed candidacy.

-Update: Betsy Sweet and Sara Gideon have now declared candidacy.
+Update: Betsy Sweet, Ross LaJeunesse, and Sara Gideon have now declared candidacy.

 On top of those we also have state senator and 2014 US senate nominee Shenna Bellows, Maine representative Seth Berry, Emily’s List executive director and 2014 & 2016 congressional candidate Emily Cain, 2008 congressional candidate and 2018 gubernatorial candidate Adam Cote, US representative Jared Golden, famous horror book author Stephen King (yes, THAT Stephen King), Belfast Mayor Samantha Paradis, US representative Chellie Pingree, former president of Planned Parenthood Cecile Richards, and 2010 gubernatorial candidate Rosa Scarcelli.
 And it is highly unlikely that all these potential candidates are just going to stay home.